colory-games/UEPlugin-AccessVariableByName/README.md

 * A Variable whose type is Struct/Enum/Array/Set/Map.
 * [A custom syntax](docs/tutorial.md#custom-syntax) to access the nested variable.

-To get the benefit fully from this plugin, consider to buy this plugin at [the Marketplace]().
+To get the benefit fully from this plugin, consider to buy this plugin at [the Marketplace](https://www.unrealengine.com/marketplace/ja/product/b9e4a73c7e974b1581e711243a693fe3).

-> TODO: Add link to the Marketplace

 ## Tutorial